gepheum/soia/README.md

 #### Removed fields

-When removing a field from a struct or an enum, you must mark the removed number in the record definition.
+When removing a field from a struct or an enum, you must mark the removed number in the record definition using the `removed` keyword.
 The syntax is different whether you're using explicit or implicit numbering:

 ```d
 struct ExplicitNumbering {